A Horse with No Name: Critical reception

 The single achieved sales of over 50,000 copies in Australia, being eligible for the award of a gold disc.

 The song has received criticism for its lyrics, including "The heat was hot"; "There were plants, and birds, and rocks, and things"; and "'Cause there ain't no one for to give you no pain."
-According to an anecdote from Robert Christgau, Randy Newman dismissed "A Horse With No Name" as a "song about a kid who thinks he’s taken acid".
+According to an anecdote from Robert Christgau, Randy Newman dismissed "A Horse with No Name" as a "song about a kid who thinks he's taken acid".

 Penn Jillette asked the band about their lyrics, "there were plants, and birds, and rocks, and things" after a show in Atlantic City, where America opened for Penn & Teller.
 According to Jillette, their explanation for the lyrics was that they were intoxicated with cannabis while writing it.
 In a 2012 interview, Beckley disputed Jillette's story, saying, "I don't think Dew was stoned."

 Personnel

-(Per back cover of 1972 vinyl issue of America.)
+Credits adapted per back cover of a 1972 vinyl issue of America.